-Everyone I knew called my Gram’s sisters, “Weird Marion.”
+Everyone I knew called my Gram’s sister, “Weird Marion.”

 Even in college, I learned that one of my professors knew her as “Weird Marion.”